magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 The `.magento.app.yaml` file specifies the configuration for the default Magento cron jobs as well as any custom crons that you add to the following environments.

-* Starter: All environments you push to including `Master`
+* Starter plan–All environments including `Master`

-* Pro: Integration, Staging, and Production environments you push to including `Master`.
+* Pro plan–Integration, Staging, and Production environments including `Master`.

 The `.magento.app.yaml` file includes the following default crons configuration, which runs the default Magento processes specified in the Magento crontab.